valtimo-platform/valtimo-documentation/using-valtimo/plugin/portaaltaak/configure-portaaltaak-plugin.md

 ## Configuring the task completion process

-When a task object is updated and Valtimo gets the notification, a process is started to handle additional steps needed for completing the task.
-Because the task can only be considered completed when all other processing of data has happened, the actual completion of the task is also a plugin action that can be configured in this process.
+When a task object is updated and Valtimo receives the notification, a process is started to handle additional steps needed for completing the task.
+Because the task can only be considered completed when all other processing of data has happened, the actual completion of the task in the BPMN engine is also part of the plugin action that should be configured in this process.

-The process that is started in configured in the plugin properties by setting the 'Uploaded documents handler process' property.
-Valtimo ships with the `Process Portaaltaak uploaded Documents` process which has two user tasks.
+The process that is started needs to be configured in the plugin properties by setting the 'Uploaded documents handler process' property.
+Valtimo ships with the `Process Portaaltaak uploaded Documents` process which has two tasks.

 ![Process Portaaltaak uploaded Documents](img/process-portaal-taak.png)

-These user tasks need to be configured with process links before the process can be used.
+These tasks need to be configured with process links before the process can be used.
 The following actions should be configured:
 - Link document to zaak - [Link document to zaak](../zaken-api/configure-zaken-api-plugin.md#link-document-to-zaak) in the Zaken API plugin
 - Update Portaal Taak Status - [Complete Portaal taak](#complete-portaal-taak) in the Portaal Taak plugin

+### Custom process

 Instead of using the `Process Portaaltaak uploaded Documents` process it is possible to create another process that will handle task completion in a different way.
 The process is started with a few process variables that can be used when